Notice: The Eggplant is 2nd cousin to The Onion, containing info you’ll find nowhere else.

 - Cry for punctuation Standards

-Holding up a suicide note from a 15-year-old girl, Secretary of Education Betsy DeVos said she was “crying out for help in punctuation and spelling.”
-DeVos continued, “I look at this note and know why National Standards and a National Test must be our number one priority.
+Holding up a suicide note from a 15-year-old girl, then-Secretary of Education Arne Duncan said she was “crying out for help in punctuation and spelling.”
+Duncan continued, “I look at this note and know why National Standards and a National Test must be our number one priority.
 Imagine the shock of parents to find such a note with misplaced modifiers, split infinitives, and even lack of agreement between subject and verb.”
-DeVos announced that as part of the U. S. Department of Education’s $4.35 billion “Race to the Top” stimulus fund, every teenager in America will receive The Chicago Manual of Style (14th edition).
+Duncan announced that as part of the U. S. Department of Education’s $4.35 billion “Race to the Top” stimulus fund, every teenager in America will receive The Chicago Manual of Style (14th edition).

 Standardium entered the Periodic Table as Element 268, a new theoretical model to explain the chemical behavior of 14-year-olds.